 - Help in building out gauges, dashboards, reports, and custom datasets.

-How long will BrightGauge have access to my account for?
+How long will BrightGauge have access to my account?

-You can choose how long BrightGauge can access your account for, with the option to turn it off at any time.
+You can choose how long BrightGauge can access your account, with the option to turn it off at any time.

 How to grant access to your account